ETesauro/Planty_SCIOT/readme.md

 - **Install all dependencies, start Telegram Bot's Server and start Logger**:

+  Open **.env** file and change all the information with your.

-  Open two more terminals and type on the first:
+  Open two more terminals and type, from the **root of the project**, on the first:

   ```sh
   npm install